 The response from parents was overwhelming and we thank you for the honesty in which you responded and your shared your experiences.
 It is clear that as parents you have the same concerns for children as we do here at Baysgarth as staff.
 The common thread was that as parents you believe that it is students’ access to social media that is your biggest concern and the impact this can have on young people.

 With such a level of concern, school and parents working together need to tackle this issue directly for the wellbeing of all our children.
 As a school we believe we have to educate young people and ensure they are equipped to use technology and social media for their future lives and we will invest in more opportunities for this and extend this to parents, offering more support and guidance around the risks posed in online activity.
 As parents ourselves, we know that technology evolves so quickly it is incredibly difficult to know what new social media platform or mobile app is safe.

-We feel that to do this, we need to restrict the access within school to mobile phones, in line with outcomes of the consultation.
-In September 2018, the school policy will therefore be simplified to:
+We feel that to do this, we needed to restrict the access within school to mobile phones, in line with outcomes of the consultation.
+Therefore, our school policy has been simplified to:

 - Mobile phones can be used within lessons to enhance a child’s learning experience, but only with the teacher’s explicit permission.
 If no consent is given in advance, the use of mobile phones will not be permitted.